jaimetur/PhotoMigrator/docs/help/5-other-features.md

 ## <span style="color:blue">Extra Mode: Find Duplicates:</span>
 From version 1.4.0 onwards, the script can be executed in 'Find Duplicates' Mode.
 In this mode, the script will find duplicates files in a smart way based on file size and content:
-- In Find Duplicates Mode, your must provide a folder (or list of folders) using the flag '-fd, --find-duplicates', where the script will look for duplicates files.
+- In Find Duplicates Mode, your must provide a folder (or list of folders) using the flag '-findDup, --find-duplicates', where the script will look for duplicates files.
 If you provide more than one folders, when a duplicated file is found, the script will maintains the file found within the folder given first in the list of folders provided.
 If the duplicated files are within the same folder given as an argument, the script will maintain the file whose name is shorter.
 - For this mode, you can also provide an action to specify what to do with duplicates files found.
 You can include any of the valid actions with the flag '-fd, --find-duplicates'.
 Valid actions are: 'list', 'move' or 'remove'.
 If not action is detected, 'list' will be the default action.
   - If the duplicates action is 'list', then the script will only create a list of duplicated files found within the folder Duplicates.
   - If the duplicates actio is 'move' then the script will maintain the main file and move the others inside the folder Duplicates/Duplicates_timestamp.